AndrewMcg2309/ProceduralSpace/README.md

 This Unity Application represents going through hyperspace passing planets but also with audio visuals.
 Its uses particle systems, audio synhronizers, canvases and background rendering images to provide a hyperspace visual with music.

-The initial plan was to create a procedural space environment but as we learned about audio visualizers after, I was compelled to change it up.
+The initial plan was to create a procedural space environment but with all my effort it wasnt working out and we learned about audio visualizers afterso I was compelled to change it up.

 ![Full System](https://github.com/AndrewMcg2309/ProceduralSpace/blob/master/images/Full.JPG)